Loading Experience

 Curtain Call

 Opening night.
+The seats are full.

-Jen takes the stage and abandons the script.
+Jen takes the stage and goes off-script.

 HOW IT PLAYS